United States Capitol revolutionary war and beyond header United States Capitol

 • Patriarch of Liberty

-• Boston Latin School, a prestigious public school begun in 1635 and still open today with over 2400 students, such famous people as Revolutionary War General Henry Knox, Continental Convention delegate Thomas Cushing, Declaration of Independence signers John Hancock, William Hooper and Robert Treat Paine (Benjamin Franklin attended also, but dropped out before he graduated), and such modern people as composer Leonard Bernstein, poet William Ellery Channing and Joseph Kennedy, father of President Robert F. Kennedy
+• Boston Latin School, a prestigious public school begun in 1635 and still open today with over 2400 students.
+Graduates of the school include such famous people as Revolutionary War General Henry Knox, Continental Convention delegate Thomas Cushing, Declaration of Independence signers John Hancock, William Hooper and Robert Treat Paine.
+(Benjamin Franklin attended also, but dropped out before he graduated).
+Other graduates include such modern people as composer Leonard Bernstein, poet William Ellery Channing and Joseph Kennedy, father of President John F. Kennedy

-• Harvard Law School - Bachelor's degree in 1740; Master of Arts degree in 1743 (Master's Thesis: "Whether it be lawful to resist the supreme magistrate if the commonwealth cannot otherwise be reserved")
+• Harvard Law School - Bachelor's degree in 1740; Master of Arts degree in 1743 (Master's Thesis: "Whether it be lawful to resist the supreme magistrate if the commonwealth cannot otherwise be reserved").
+Harvard College was begun in 1636.
+It is the oldest college in the United States.
+Generations of American leaders graduated from Harvard, including such notable Revolutionary War figures as Samuel Adams, John Adams and John Hancock.
+In those days, teenagers attended Harvard.
+Sam Adams graduated Harvard at the age of 18.
+So he attended from age 15 to 18.

-First Occupations Mercantile Businessman, worked in counting house of future delegate to the Continental Congress Thomas Cushing, Cushing fired Adams because he wasn't any good at business, Brewer (inherited brewery from his father), Tax Collector
+• Mercantile Businessman, worked in the counting house of future delegate to the Continental Congress Thomas Cushing.
+Cushing fired Adams because he wasn't any good at business.

 Samuel Adams Family